Emmascobar/ToDoApp/README.md

 ## How to configure

-1) "To Do APP" used SQL database, so required configure an instance and schema in MySQL with the name "Task_list", this will be database saving routes.
+1) "To Do APP" used SQL database, so required configure an instance and schema in MySQL with the name "task_list", this will be database saving routes.
 Remember, these route will be the route that you need insert in your file="applicattionpropierty" too.

 2) Run the program to give permission to the controller routes to make changes.